 How does SD-WAN help with Voice and UC?

-Also, in these markets there are greater reliability problems with physical connectivity in some areas, so being able to seamlessly switch traffic and change profiles of usage across connections is really useful to business continuity.
+Also, in these markets, there are greater reliability problems with physical connectivity in some areas, so being able to seamlessly switch traffic and change profiles of usage across connections is really useful to business continuity.

 So, in those markets, SD-WAN is great for giving granular control of bandwidth usage to a customer over public internet lines, allowing them to prioritise and protect critical application traffic like voice, without needing the expensive MPLS connection.

 In the UK however, our market is different.
-MPLS network access and public internet access are often priced similarly, and if you shop around have the right provider, there is very little cost difference between internet and MPLS connections.
+MPLS network access and public internet access are often priced similarly, and if you shop around to have the right provider, there is very little cost difference between internet and MPLS connections.
 The key variable is usually the amount of bandwidth and the nature of the underlying physical connection, rather than the network it is connecting to.

-Equally our standards of connectivity uptime are higher, so the ability to switch traffic across connections is less critical.
+Equally, UK standards of connectivity uptime are higher, so the ability to switch traffic across connections is less critical.
 SD-WAN’s load balancing capability (i.e. the ability to choose which connection handles which applications) is still useful, however.

-The same is true of other business critical applications such as Email, CRM or accounting/invoicing services which are moving at pace to publicly hosted cloud platforms and therefore do not benefit from MPLS in the same way that dedicated or on-premise applications do.
+The same is true of other business-critical applications such as Email, CRM, or accounting/invoicing services which are moving at pace to publicly hosted cloud platforms and therefore do not benefit from MPLS in the same way that dedicated or on-premise applications do.